Unifying Common Signal Analyses with Instantaneous Time-Frequency Atoms: Introduction

 The classical signal analyses are time domain (TD) and frequency domain (FD) where in the signal decomposition, the former utilizes the unit impulse components

 and the latter simple harmonic components

 This is illustrated as the endpoints in Figure \ref{fig:comps}.
-Gabor interpreted these two decompositions as limiting forms of the Gaussian AM component with pulse width parameter $\alpha$ \cite{gaborTOC}.
+Gabor interpreted these two decompositions as limiting forms of the Gaussian AM component with pulse width parameter $\alpha$ \cite{gaborTOC}

 The first limiting form, $\alpha\rightarrow0$ corresponds to \eqref{eqn:FDdecomposition} and the second limiting form, $\alpha\rightarrow \infty$ corresponds to \eqref{eqn:TDdecomposition}.
 This interpretation provides a continuum on $\alpha$ linking the two signal decompositions and is illustrated by the line in the lower half of Figure \ref{fig:comps}.
-Namias also interpreted these two decompositions as limiting forms but with the linear FM component and chirp rate parameter $r$ \cite{namias1980fractional}.
+Namias also interpreted these two decompositions as limiting forms but with the linear FM component and chirp rate parameter $r$ \cite{namias1980fractional}

 The first limiting form, $r\rightarrow0$ corresponds to \eqref{eqn:FDdecomposition} and the second limiting form, $r\rightarrow \infty$ corresponds to \eqref{eqn:TDdecomposition}.
 This interpretation provides a continuum on $r$ linking the two signal decompositions and is illustrated by the line in the upper half of Figure \ref{fig:comps}.